-The HHLA Executive Board is continuing the business development process launched in 2017.
+The Executive Board of HHLA is continuing the existing transformation process.
 Its aim is to strengthen the company’s future viability and creative power over the long term.
 The necessary changes are linked across all segments and underpinned by numerous measures.
 The defined objectives are pursued consistently.

 HHLA’s market environment is changing at an ever-greater pace.
 HHLA aims to harness this change quickly and successfully and in a determined and focused manner.